 Who we are:

 El Kilombo is a community organization made up of migrants, students, working class residents, and people of color in Durham, NC.
-We opened the doors of our community center on May 1st, 2006 as a neighborhood social space and center for community programming.
-We started free programs – youth and adult education programs, health and legal clinics, a weekly dinner, neighborhood festivals and more –proposed and created by residents to support our community’s general well-being.
+We opened the doors of our community center on May 1st, 2006 as a neighborhood social space and center for free community programming (youth and adult education programs, health and legal clinics, a weekly dinner, neighborhood festivals and more)–proposed and created by residents to support our community’s general well-being.

-Over the past nine years we have grown beyond our space to create community institutions that address our basic survival needs, including employment, housing, and food.
-We launched a worker-owned cleaning cooperative with stable and dignified work, and a low-income housing cooperative through which we have acquired, renovated, and now collectively manage several housing units.
+Over the past ten years we have grown beyond our space to create community institutions that address our basic survival needs, including employment, housing, and food.
+We launched a worker-owned cleaning cooperative with stable and dignified work.
+We created an affordable housing program, through which we as a community have acquired, renovated, and now collectively manage several housing units.
 We seeded an organic garden, which facilitates access to nutritious produce for our community members.
-Through thousands of hours of community labor, we are working together to build a community and a city based in equality and cooperation.
+Through thousands of hours of community labor, we are working together to build a community based on a foundation of equality and cooperation.

-Although we’ve built a strong community through the center and its programs, we’ve also experienced directly the effects of ‘urban revitalization’ and the consequent displacement of neighborhood residents – all low-income people of color living in the city center.
+As our community grew and thrived, we became vulnerable to the effects of ‘urban revitalization’ and the consequent displacement of neighborhood residents.
 The financial crisis has also disproportionately affected our community, with cuts in social services, rising unemployment, and the defunding or privatization of public housing and public schools.
 These issues are accompanied by a rise in criminalization and policing that often target our youth.

 Why we need your support:

-- Expand Low-income Cooperative Housing: Through thousands of hours of community labor and utilizing all the skills and capacities within our community, we continue to create and maintain affordable cooperative housing whereby those with the least access to stable, safe, quality housing are directly involved in building, maintaining, and managing housing as a community of residents.
+- Affordable Cooperative Housing: Through thousands of hours of community labor and utilizing all the skills and capacities within our community, we continue to create and maintain affordable cooperative housing whereby those with the least access to stable, safe, quality housing are directly involved in building, maintaining, and managing housing as a community of residents.
 With your support, our housing initiative can continue to expand affordable quality units, as well as maintain existing dwellings.

 Become a “Kilombo Sustainer” (Recurring Donations):

 Become a “Sustainer” by committing to a monthly donation.
-Select the level of your monthly contribution and click the “Subscribe” button to the left.
-After clicking the “Subscribe” button below, you can choose to pay with a Paypal account OR a debit/credit card.
-To pay by debit/credit card, look toward the bottom of the page for the credit card icons, and click on “No Paypal account?
+Select the level of your monthly contribution and click the “Subscribe” button above.
+After clicking the “Subscribe” button above, you can choose to pay with a Paypal account OR a debit/credit card.
+To pay by debit/credit card, look toward the bottom of the page and click on “No Paypal account?
 Pay using your credit or debit card.”
 Please note that the Paypal site will require that you provide a valid email address.
 Your Sustaining donation will be automatically deducted each month.
 You can choose to modify your giving level at any time.

 Note: If you prefer, you can also setup recurring monthly donations through your bank (whereby your bank 1. automatically mails a check to Kilombo monthly, or 2. your bank makes an automatic direct transfer monthly.
 Checks should be made payable to “Building from Below.”
 In the case of direct transfer, email firstname.lastname@example.org and we can provide you our bank routing and account information.).